• Home

 Jump to Recipe

-This easy recipe for baked potatoes with caviar stuffs a twice-baked potato with sour cream and piles caviar (or less expensive fish roe) on top for a delicious and dramatic potato that can hold its own as a main course!
+This easy recipe for caviar potatoes stuffs a twice-baked potato with sour cream and piles a dollop of caviar (or less expensive fish roe) on top for a delicious and dramatic potato that can hold its own as a main course!

 So I am always pondering ways that I can make a potato into a full-on meal, and one of the best ways to do that is to start by making a twice baked potato.